open-telemetry/community/guides/contributor/membership.md

 becoming a triager.
 Triagers are encouraged to be active participants in project meetings, chat rooms, and other discussion forums.

+Triagers belong to a specific [SIG][].
+There can be multiple triager groups in a single SIG.
+For example, there can be different triager groups for different repositories owned by a SIG, or different triager groups for different areas of expertise (e.g. different languages in the documentation).
+A SIG can set up additional triager groups for organizational purposes to help make it easier to refer to a group of contributors, such as for ownership within a repository, through requesting PR reviews, or for contacting elsewhere on GitHub.

 ### Requirements

 - Nominated by a maintainer, with no objections from other maintainers.